Sub-Genres of Horror: What's Your Favorite?

 - 2 min read

 There are dozens upon dozens of sub-genres of horror.
-A genre that when paired and mixed in with horror adds another layer, a deep dimensional flare to the already intense one.
-These sub-genres have created hundreds of great books that in their own right have given these sub-genres their own popularity.
-However, some work better than others so with this post I will be mentioning some of the best and most popular sub-genres of horror along with 3 books within it.
+A genre that, when paired and mixed in with horror adds another layer, a deep dimensional flair to the already intense one.
+These sub-genres have created hundreds of great books that, in their own right, have given these sub-genres their own popularity.
+However, some work better than others, so with this post, I will be mentioning some of the best and most popular sub-genres of horror, along with 3 books within them.

-Paranormal: Otherworldly horrors within the spiritual sense creating some excellent haunted house tales and great ghost stories.
+Paranormal: Otherworldly horrors within the spiritual sense create some excellent haunted house tales and great ghost stories.

 Zombie: Books about the undead.
 The soulless abominations who now walk the earth looking to feast upon the living.

-Demons/Possession: One could argue that most straight up horror books contain demons but when possession is involved it adds a whole new meaning and take on how all bets are off when it comes to being taken over by true horror.
+Demons/Possession: One could argue that most straight-up horror books contain demons, but when possession is involved, it adds a whole new meaning and takes on how all bets are off when it comes to being taken over by true horror.

 Apocalyptic/Dystopian: The end of the world idea is always a chilling thought and has created some interesting reads as well.

-Western: The wild west was already a brutal and rugged time in the United States so when you mix it in with horror you get some some serious badass reads.
+Western: The wild west was already a brutal and rugged time in the United States so when you mix it in with horror, you get some serious badass reads.

 Vampires: The immortal ones, the tale of the vampire has been around for centuries and has made for some fang-biting reads.